 What Is a Medicare Advantage Food Card?

-A Medicare Advantage food card is a supplemental benefit offered by some Medicare Advantage plans — particularly Dual Eligible Special Needs Plans (D-SNPs) — that provides a monthly allowance to spend on approved food and grocery items.
-It’s loaded onto a prepaid card that functions like a debit card at participating stores.
+A Medicare Advantage food card is a supplemental benefit offered by some Medicare Advantage plans — particularly Dual Eligible Special Needs Plans (D-SNPs) and Chronic Care Special Needs Plans (C-SNPs) — that provides a monthly allowance to spend on approved food and grocery items.
+It's loaded onto a prepaid card that functions like a debit card at participating stores.

 The program is designed to address food insecurity and support healthier eating habits among Medicare beneficiaries with chronic conditions or low incomes.